 To fully purify our mind we need to realize the part we are playing in creating everything so we can create something better.
 It is hard to over-emphasize how important this is.

 I was wondering however why people the world over do like adulating other people?
 It is not just the royals – just think of the magazines devoted to movie stars, or have you been to rock concert or a football match recently?!
 And do you remember President Obama’s inauguration?!
 He wasn’t just waved to his oval-shaped office and told to get on with it.
-We love all that pomp and circumstance, don’t we, even republicans, come on admit it, even just a little?!
+A lot of people love all that pomp and circumstance.
 The question is why?

 I don’t really know!
 But I will hazard a guess.
 We like to worship something we consider bigger than ourselves, larger than life, to get out of ourselves.
 (The sermon seemed to be somewhat about that, about cultivating a love and devotion that is bigger than ourselves and bigger than just the two of them/us as a way of transcending self and becoming a better human being.)
 Focusing on others in this all-absorbing way gives us a temporary respite from being stuck in self.